X-ray diffraction

 X-ray diffraction (XRD) is used to determine the properties of the crystallographic structure (i.e. crystal structure) of crystalline materials.
 Crystal structure means the order of the particles (atoms, ions, or molecules) in a crystalline matter, where they are arranged into regular arrays of repeating unit cells.

-Sodium chloride (table salt) and diamond are examples of crystalline matter, but all solid materials have some kind of crystal structure.
-The components of this structure are usually crystal planes, i.e. atoms that have settled as planes on top of each other at certain distances.
+Sodium chloride (table salt) and diamond are examples of crystalline matter.
+The components of crystalline solid structures are usually crystal planes, i.e. atoms that have settled as planes on top of each other at certain distances, specific to that certain structure.
 These distances can be measured with XRD.

 XRD is based on a phenomenon called diffraction.
-In diffraction, a regular array of scatterers produces a regular array of spherical waves of radiation when the radiation hits them and is reflected from them.
+In diffraction, a regular array of scatterers produces a regular array of spherical waves of radiation when they interact with radiation.
 This is called elastic scattering.
-In almost all directions, the reflected waves cancel each other out, which is called destructive interference.
-However, in a few specific directions, the waves add constructively and therefore amplify each other, which is called constructive interference.
+In almost all directions, the produced waves cancel each other out, which is called destructive interference.
+However, in a few specific directions, the waves add and amplify each other, which is called constructive interference.
 These specific directions appear as bright spots called reflections on the formed diffraction pattern.

 Information obtained through X-ray diffraction

 Various types of information can be obtained using XRD analysis.
-Because every crystalline matter produces its own kind of diffraction pattern and thus diffractogram, different materials can be identified by comparing the obtained diffractogram with commonly used databases of diffractograms of different materials.
+Because every crystalline matter produces its own kind of diffraction pattern and thus diffractogram, different materials can be identified by comparing the obtained diffractogram with commonly used reference databases containing known crystal structures of different materials.

-It is also possible to determine the individual components and their relative amounts in a material that consists of several different phases or substances.
+It is also possible to determine the relative amounts of components in a material that consists of several different phases or substances.
 The lattice parameters of particles in a crystalline structure can be determined with XRD, as it is possible to measure the dimensions, shapes, and geometries of the particles in the material.

 Additionally, the crystallite size and strain can be measured with XRD, because the width of the bright spots in the diffraction pattern depends on the crystallite size of the matter and microstrain in the sample.
-Thus, information about the size and strain of the crystallites can be obtained from the broadening of the peaks in the diffractogram.
 Single crystals can also be investigated to determine the three-dimensional structure of their molecules with the help of single-crystal diffraction (SCD).
 This analysis requires a single crystal from the sample which can be produced by varying conditions like solvent or evaporation rate.

 Non-ambient XRD

 X-ray diffraction measurements can be done under ambient or non-ambient conditions.
-Usually, ambient XRD is used for determining the basic structure of the material.
-In non-ambient XRD (NA-XRD), the sample is analyzed under different conditions which can be created by adjusting environmental parameters such as temperature, pressure, relative humidity, gas environment, and mechanical load as well as electrical and magnetic fields.
+In non-ambient XRD (NA-XRD), the sample is analyzed under different conditions which can be created by adjusting environmental parameters such as temperature, pressure, relative humidity, gas environment, mechanical load, as well as electrical and magnetic fields.

-The altering of the parameters in NA-XRD results in changes in the material and its structures and these changes can be examined at the same time when they happen.
+The altering of the parameters in NA-XRD results in changes in the material and its structures and these changes can be examined as they happen.
 For example, structural changes during operation, heat treatment, calcination, and sintering, as well as hydration and dehydration processes can be studied with this method.
-NA-XRD can give very important information about the behavior of the material in different situations.

 Samples